farmOS/farmOS/docs/development/api.md

 For example, to change the name of log 1:

     curl -X PUT [AUTH] -H 'Content-Type: application/json' -d '{"name": "Change the log name"}' [URL]/log/1

+Areas will also have the following special-purpose fields, which are computed based on log history.
+These fields cannot be written to directly, they can only be changed via logs.

+* `assets`: An array of references to assets that are currently located in the area, based on asset movement logs.

 ## Field collections